ScottishCyclops/tensionmap/README.md

 Enable it.

+Best performance is achieved when your model contains only quads or only tris.
+For quad polygons model check 'Quads mode' for tris uncheck.

+If your object is build from quads and tris check 'dual mode'(slower).

 Tension Map has two modes of operation that can be enabled or disabled separatly to improve playback performance depending on your needs.

 If you check *Enable Vertex Groups*, two new groups should be added to your *Vertex Groups*: `tm_squeeze` and `tm_stretch`.<br />